-Due to the Covid pandemic, many businesses have had to temporarily close their offices and allow their employees to work remotely.
+Due to the Covid pandemic, many businesses have had to temporarily close their offices and allow their employees to work from home.
 In doing so, they have realized that their business could go on as usual, without the costs of maintaining a physical office building.
 With the “idea” of not opening for a long time or potentially never returning to the office, how do employees stay on track and continue to be productive throughout their day moving forward?

 I have had the privilege of working from home for many years.
-Even before the pandemic, I often get asked how do I manage to stay motivated while working remotely from home.
+Even before the pandemic, I often get asked how I manage to stay motivated while working remotely from home.

 So, below are my top 7 ways not to get distracted and still rock the workforce from home.